 So the electromagnetic weapons are important because what are we?

-That said, I'm not able to find this actual speech in its original form, but I'm willing to believe that that's essentially an accurate quote of something Planck would have said.
+That said, I'm not able to find this actual speech in its original form, but I'm willing to believe that that's essentially an accurate quote of something Planck would have said in a speech in 1944.

-I really wanted to get a better handle on the context this was set in, but that apparently isn't coming.
+I really wanted to get a better handle on the context this was said in, but that apparently isn't coming.

 Even without greater context, it's a pretty far leap from Planck's comments to, quote, we're all energy fields, and once we become aware of that, we can change the fields at will.

-I think Planck's point was more that science was coming to a point where the conventional understanding of matter being completely solid blocks of stuff was being challenged by new breakthroughs that showed that on the tiniest level, things that appear to be solid are not Yeah.
+I think Planck's point was more that science was coming to a point where the conventional understanding of matter being completely solid blocks of stuff was being challenged by new breakthroughs that showed that on the tiniest level, things that appear to be solid are not technically so.

 This is interesting and very important to various scientific fields, but it doesn't really have as much practical application in day-to-day life as they're implying.

-It would be hard for me to believe that Plank went from, you know, everything that he's done in his life to then giving a speech where he's like, guess what?
+It would be hard for me to believe that Planck went from, you know, everything that he's done in his life to then giving a speech where he's like, guess what?

-All that quantum stuff I told you about, you have complete control over it.
+All that quantum stuff I told you about, you have complete control over.

-I feel like this is just a conversation between a washed-up bigot and a guy who's found a way to monetize conversations you have with your friends when you're high freshman year of college.
+What I say to that is I feel like this is just a conversation between a washed up bigot and a guy who's found a way to monetize conversations you'd have with your friends when you're high freshman year of college.

 In these sections of the Army documents, they talk about how the mind has no firewall, right?

-One of the things China has is a firewall on their internet and it's something that we don't have that Robert Spalding who wrote the stealth war about China in the US talks about and he talks about how we don't have a firewall.
+One of the things China has is a firewall on their internet, and it's something that we don't have that Robert Spalding, who wrote the stealth war about China and the U.S. talks about.

 We do have plenty of strategies in place to protect against foreign cyber attack, but just like is the case with literally anything, just having some protections in place doesn't guarantee that the folks who are trying to do harm won't find new ways to get around those protections, which then forces you to find new strategies.